pedro-gaspar/elixir-grail-diary/content/posts/2021-07-02-elixir-tutorial-install-elixir.md

 ---
 title: Installing Elixir in your local machine
 date: 2021-07-02
-description: 'ASDF FTW'
+description: "ASDF FTW"
 tags:
   - Elixir
-  - Elixir Tutorial
+  - The Elixir Tutorial
 ---

+# for post <- 1..2, do: IO.puts "The Elixir Tutorial"

 The first thing you need to start hacking with Elixir is ... well ...
 Elixir 😏.